See

 (Umaji Village, Yanase)

-The old railway was an important method of transportation in the glory days of forestry, carrying lumber, people and resources and it has now been revived.
+The old railway was once an important method of transportation in the glory days of forestry, carrying lumber, people, and resources, and has now been revived.

 At Yanase Maruyama Park and Umaji Onsen in Umaji Village, you can experience a ride on the old forest railway train.
 This exhilarating ride through nature is a popular attraction for everyone, especially children.
 A Nomura diesel locomotive that has been maintained in working condition is a rare sight in Japan, but you can find one at Yanase Maruyama Park.
 Many railway fans visit the park for the rare opportunity to conduct the train.